dhaneshnm/dhaneshnm.github.io/_posts/2022-04-20-webpack-config.markdown

 categories: webpack
 ---

-Here is a dead simple webpack configuration for vanilla javascript project.
+Here is a dead simple webpack configuration for a vanilla javascript project.
 This will create the bundle in to the 'dist' directory.
-And it uses the devServer that comes with webpack with hot reloading to make development easier.
+And it uses the devServer option that comes with webpack with hot reloading to make development easier.

 {% highlight javascript %}
 const webpack = require("webpack");